shipyardapp/Shipyard-Documentation/docs/how-tos/projects/delete-project.md

 ## Overview

-Sometimes old projects no longer matter.
+Sometimes old [Projects](../../reference/projects.md) no longer matter.
 You can easily delete all of your work within Shipyard.
+This how to guide will walk you through the steps to delete a Project.

 :::danger
-**Warning**: Deleting a project will permanently remove all Vessels in the project as well as all historical logs.
+Deleting a project will permanently remove all Vessels in the project as well as all historical logs.
 The data cannot be recovered.
 Be sure that you actually want to take this action!
 :::

 ## Steps

-### Navigating to the Settings Tab

-1. Navigate to the "All Projects" page for your organization.
-By default, you can access this by clicking the "Shipyard" logo in the top-left corner.
+1. On the sidebar, click **Projects** then **View All Projects**.
-2. Click on an individual Project.
+2. Click on the individual Project that you want to delete.
 3. Click the **Settings** tab at the top.

-:::info
-**Tips**: You can also access the settings directly by clicking the cog icon on the right-most side of a Project card.
+4. Click the red **Delete** text at the bottom of the page.
+5. Confirm that you really want to delete the project.

+:::success
+You've now successfully deleted a project.
 :::

-### Settings

-1. Click the red "Delete" text at the bottom of the page.
-2. Confirm that you really want to delete the project.

-## Further Reading

-The **Project** reference article contains details about how projects work and their limitations.